-An E. coli 0157:H7 infection often causes hemorrhagic colitis (bleeding colon), a sign of which is blood diarrhea.
+An E. coli 0157:H7 infection often causes hemorrhagic colitis (bleeding colon).
+Bloody diarrhea is a symptoms of this condition.
 This is a very serious complication of the infection that can cause colon tissue to be eaten away.
-When this happens, the E. coli victim may need a colectomy (surgery to remove all or part of the colon).
+When this happens, the victim may need a colectomy (surgery to remove all or part of the colon).

 We don’t think of food as deadly, but it can be when it is contaminated with E. coli bacteria.
 The food is consumed and processed by the body.
 The waste ends up in the colon.
 E. coli bacteria make the trip from the stomach to the colon and then “make a home” for themselves in the colon, wreaking havoc on the body.

 E. coli bacteria can find their way into most foods, raw and processed.
-This can happen on a farm field irrigated with water that has cow manure in it or at a restaurant when a sick food handler does not wash his or her hands well.
-There are a myriad of ways to contaminate food.
+This can happen on a farm field irrigated with water that has cow manure in it, or at a restaurant when a sick food handler does not wash his or her hands well.
+There are a many ways that food can be contaminated.

 Past E. coli outbreaks have been caused by the following: